julzab1209-lgtm/sales-performance-analysis/screenshots/README.md

 # Dashboard Screenshots

-This folder contains screenshots of the Power BI dashboard used in the **Sales Performance Analysis** project.
+This folder contains screenshots of the Power BI dashboard presented in this project.
+Each visualization highlights a different aspect of sales performance and demonstrates the dashboard's interactive reporting capabilities.

 ---